 Here's a really great article that will hopefully further convince you why you need to keep your gear clean!
 Carolina Fire Journal: A Case for Clean Turnout Gear by John Gary

-A: All products that are certified NFPA-compliant must go through rigorous testing in order to be certified.
-To learn more about NFPA standards and the tests our products must pass to become certified, visit our NFPA Performance Requirements page.
+A: Yes.
+All products that are NFPA-compliant must go through rigorous testing in order to be certified.
+To learn more about NFPA standards and the tests our firefighting gear must pass to become certified, visit our NFPA Performance Requirements page.

-A: There are 3 main categories of "Function-Specific PPE" as defined by their NFPA standards; Wildland (NFPA 1977), EMS (1999), and Search & Rescue (1951).
-Then there is also "dual-certified" gear!
+A: There are 3 main categories of "Function-Specific PPE" as defined by their NFPA standards; Wildland (NFPA 1977), EMS (NFPA 1999), and Search & Rescue (NFPA 1951).
+Then there is also "dual-certified" gear.
 To make this decision much easier, we created a Comparison Chart which shows each standard's requirements side-by-side.

 A: PCA stands for Polymer Coated Aramid, which Fire-Dex uses as a reinforcement in high-wear areas of our garments.
-Aramid is an incredibly strong and heat resistant fiber.
-The most popular brand names of aramid fibers are Nomex®, which is a meta-aramid, and Kevlar®, which is a para-aramid.
+Aramid is an incredibly strong and heat-resistant fiber.
+The most popular brand names of aramid fibers are Nomex® and Kevlar®.
 The polymers used to coat the aramid are water resistant, very durable, and do not melt at high temperatures.